ThomasWorkOnline/Quark/README.md

 	...
 }
 ```
-4. Implement the function Quark::CreateApplication().
+4. Implement Quark::CreateApplication() in your project.
-	If not defined, it will not compile!
-	This is what internally creates your Quark application.

 Example from Sandbox:
 ```c++